-4.6.1.
+4.4.1.
 Modern buses and decarbonisation

 As a large, mainly rural County, Devon faces challenges in decarbonising its fleet.
 The length of many routes means that they are not suitable for existing battery powered vehicles, as the mileage covered is beyond the range.
-For example, routes from Exeter to Barnstaple are 55 miles via Torrington and 48 via South Molton.
+For example, the route from Exeter to Barnstaple is 55 miles, via Torrington and Bideford.
 With existing vehicles covering up to three round trips it is not suitable for existing electric types, without increasing the number of vehicles employed.